 Hiring the perfect complementary team is an evolving road with many potential bumps and comings and goings along the way, but Swick eliminated many potential problems when she started running personality profiles on her hires.
 Each position on her team fits a different profile, and she worked diligently to figure out who would be the best fit for any given position.

-Within a year after implementing her first team at RE/MAX Alliance, Swick says her business more than doubled and they closed over 200 deals –65% a direct result of Denise’s efforts.
+Within a year after implementing her first team at RE/MAX Performance, Swick says her business more than doubled and they closed over 200 deals –65% a direct result of Denise’s efforts.
 She is still the top sales person on her team but ultimately her goal is to accelerate teams in other areas and to train more people.
 Her goal by 2018 is to help over 1,000 buyers and sellers per year.

 Perhaps the most ironic part of Swick’s becoming nationally renowned for her success and expertise in real estate these past few years is that back in the late 90s, after less than a decade in the industry, she was almost ready to quit and go to law school.
 Then she realized that attorneys are in essence sales people with law degrees, and she was already making more than most attorneys did.
 She had always had the drive to succeed, and was doing okay financially, but it took a powerful coaching program to take her game to the next level and build the right mindset.